 If you notice a puncture or unusual bulging, your first point of contact should be your closest tyre dealer.

-The final step in Steve's checklist – a tyre pressure check – is the oldest piece of tyre advice in the book, and for good reason.
+The final step in our experts checklist – a tyre pressure check – is the oldest piece of tyre advice in the book, and for good reason.
 Tyre pressures naturally decrease as air slowly bleeds through the tyre's inner liner, meaning regular checks are a necessity.

 "You can't rely on the way the tyre looks to judge its inflation pressure.
-It's something that needs to be checked," says Steve.
+It's something that needs to be checked."

 Fortunately, vehicle manufacturers bolt a placard on the door frame displaying recommended tyre pressures.